Bulgaria Digital Nomad Visa - 2026 Update

 Proof of Accommodation

-Authorities require evidence that you have a place to stay while in Bulgaria.
+You must show that you have secured accommodation in Bulgaria.
 Acceptable documents include:

-Hotel or Airbnb booking (for shorter initial stays)
+A hotel or Airbnb booking (for initial stays)

 How to Apply for the Bulgaria Digital Nomad Visa – Step-by-Step Instructions